Your 15 minutes of fame.

 PR no longer is just about getting your name in print.

-You can see it’s part of a strategic and measurable marketing program.
+It’s a strategic and measurable part of an overall marketing program.

-Know exactly what you want before you hire someone to help you with it…and please don’t say it’s just media relations.
+Know exactly what you want before you hire someone to help you with it, and you will find success.